compass rose

 How much does it cost ?

-This is a hard question to answer.
+Many cruisers have posted their cost records for a trip around the world.
+My general impressions agree with this one.
+However, this is a hard question to answer with just numbers.
 I think it is really a number of questions:

 How much does a cruising boat cost?

 Boats cost according to size (price goes up with the cube of the length), quality (we have what is somewhat disdainfully referred to as a "production boat" of medium coastal cruising quality), condition and equipment.
 It is possible to spend as much as you want on boats.
-Ours cost $82,000.
+Our first boat cost under $100,000.
 It had fairly new sails and a new engine for a boat of 7 years of age.
 It is kind of an average white boat of 40' length.
-Specifically, it is an ex-charter Beneteau.
-It is bone simple with out most of the fancy boat toys that make for higher maintenance and purchase costs.
-Among the things we don't have are: water maker, solar or wind or gas generators, air conditioning, EPIRB, life raft, television, radar, satellite communications or internet connections.
-Among the items we don't consider toys are: inflatable dinghy, High Frequency Radio and radio modem for email, portable PC, an adequate stock of books for exchange and a very comfortable bed.
+Specifically, it was an ex-charter Beneteau.
+It was bone simple with out most of the fancy boat toys that make for higher maintenance and purchase costs.
+Among the things we didn't have are: water maker, air conditioning, EPIRB, life raft, television, radar, satellite communications or internet connections.
+Among the items we don't consider toys are: good inflatable dinghy, High Frequency Radio and radio modem for email, portable PC, an adequate stock of books for exchange and a very comfortable bed.

 How much does the cruising life cost?